-1. The Payroll Office is responsible for ensuring that all University employees are paid in a timely manner.
-To facilitate this, a time schedule for the various payrolls has been developed for the fiscal year and is included online.

-- 2. It is the responsibility of each college, department, and/or office to establish procedures and controls that will ensure compliance with established time frames. - Personal Services Forms and Time Documents submitted after the Payroll deadlines will require special handling.
-Off cycle checks will be handled as follows: Note - Bi-weekly and monthly employees will have their adjustments added to the next available payroll.
-Any adjustment mandated prior to this policy must be approved by Payroll Management and will be subject to a \$25.00 processing fee. - Off cycle payments cannot be directly deposited; a check will be issued.
-The employee or an authorized department representative must retrieve the check from the OHR Department.
-Proper identification must be presented, such as the Buzz Card.
-If the check is not picked up timely, it will be mailed to the employee's address of record. - 4.
-Any questions concerning these schedules should be directed to the Payroll Office, at (404) 894-4614.
+- 1. The Payroll Office is responsible for ensuring that all University employees are paid in a timely manner.
+To facilitate this, a time schedule for the various payrolls has been developed for the fiscal year and is included online. http://ohr.gatech.edu/payroll/paycheck - 2.
+It is the responsibility of each college, department, and/or office to establish procedures and controls that will ensure compliance with established time frames. - 3.
+Personal Services Forms and Time Documents submitted after the Payroll deadlines will require special handling. - 4.
+Off cycle checks will be handled as follows: